msk-access/biometrics/docs/introduction.md

 Click [here](genotype.md) to read more about this tool.

+## Cluster

+Takes the output from the genotype comparison tool and clusters the samples into groups.
+Clustering is based on binarizing the discordance score into 0 or 1, and then finding the connected samples.

+Click [here](cluster.md) to read more about this tool.

 ## Minor contamination

 Minor contamination check is done to see if a patient’s sample is contaminated with a little DNA from unrelated individuals.